tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

-The client MUST omit verifier identities from the results_proposal extension in the ClientHello if it cannot respond to a request from the server to present results from a proposed verifier, or if the client is not configured to relay attestation results from the proposed verifier with the given server.
+The client MUST omit verifier identities from the results_proposal extension in the ClientHello if it cannot respond to a request from the server to present attestation results from a proposed verifier, or if the client is not configured to relay the results from the proposed verifier with the given server.
 If the client has no verifier identities to send in the ClientHello it MUST omit the results_proposal extension in the ClientHello.

-The client MUST omit verifier identities from the results_request extension in the ClientHello if it is not configured to trust results issued by said verifiers.
-If the client does not act as a relying party with regards to results processing (as defined in the RATS architecture) then the client MUST omit the results_request extension from the ClientHello.
+The client MUST omit verifier identities from the results_request extension in the ClientHello if it is not configured to trust attestation results issued by said verifiers.
+If the client does not act as a relying party with regards to the processing of attestation results (as defined in the RATS architecture) then the client MUST omit the results_request extension from the ClientHello.

 ### Server Hello